nvaccess/nvda/source/UIAHandler/_remoteOps/readme.md

 It can be tricky to debug a remote operation as it executes in the remote provider.
 Therefore the library contains several features which can help.

 ### Dumping instructions
 The library can dump all the instructions to NVDA's log each time an operation is built, by setting the Operation's `enableCompiletimeLogging` keyword argument to True.
-Even if left as False, instructions will still be automatically dumped to NvDA's log if there is an uncaught error while executing, or the instruction limit is reached and it has run out of tries.
+Even if left as False, instructions will still be automatically dumped to NVDA's log if there is an uncaught error while executing, or the instruction limit is reached and it has run out of tries.
 Following is code for a simple remote operation, followed by a dump of its instructions.
 ```
 counter = ra.newInt(0, static=True)
 with ra.whileBlock(lambda: counter < 20000):
 	with ra.ifBlock((counter % 1000) == 0):
 		ra.Yield(counter)
 	counter += 1
 ```

 And now the instruction dump: